UniBwTAS/continuous_clustering/README.md

 roslaunch continuous_clustering demo_touareg.launch bag_file:=${ROSBAG_PATH}/vw_touareg_example1.bag
 ```

+> [!Tip]
-**Note:** For the latter launch file, you can use `--wait_for_tf:=false` (default: `true`) argument.
-It controls whether
+> For the latter launch file, you can use `--wait_for_tf:=false` (default: `true`) argument.
+It controls whether to wait
-to wait for the transform from velodyne to fixed frame (e.g. odometry frame) with a timestamp larger than the one of the
+> for the transform from velodyne to fixed frame (e.g. odometry frame) with a timestamp larger than the one of the
-firing or whether to use the latest available (probably incorrect) transform.
+> firing or whether to use the latest available (probably incorrect) transform.
 The former is the accurate approach
-(that's why it is the default) but the columns are published in larger batches/slices because they are accumulated
+> (that's why it is the default) but the columns are published in larger batches/slices because they are accumulated
-between two transforms.
-The size of a slice depends on the update rate of the transform (i.e. transforms with 50Hz lead
+> between two transforms.
+The size of a slice depends on the update rate of the transform (i.e. transforms with 50Hz
-to batches/slices of 1/5 rotation for a LiDAR rotating with 10Hz).
-So for a nice visualization where the columns are
+> lead to batches/slices of 1/5 rotation for a LiDAR rotating with 10Hz).
+So for a nice visualization where the columns
-published one by one like it the GIF at the top of the page you should disable this flag.
+> are published one by one like it the GIF at the top of the page you should disable this flag.

 # Evaluation on SemanticKITTI Dataset